WojtusMientus/PING-PONG/README.md

 ## Getting Started

-To play **PING PONG!**, simply [insert instructions on how to download/install or run your game].
+To play **PING PONG!**, simply go to may portfolio page and download the game.

-## Contributing

-Contributions are welcome!
-Feel free to [insert guidelines for contributing, such as how to report issues or submit pull requests].

 ## License